LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Conclusion

 It has been clear since LLMs' inception that they would impact software development in different ways.
 Our study aimed to examine the effects of LLMs on software developers, their processes, products, and society at large.
 Through sixteen interviews with early-adopter developers, we explored their self-reported day-to-day activities, perceptions, and experiences with LLMs.
 In our qualitative analysis of their responses, we found that: \begin{itemize} \item \textbf{RQ1: People:} LLMs provide developers with numerous benefits, including enhanced productivity, improved efficiency, time savings, streamlined searching, access to templates, and accelerated learning.
 However, developers also face challenges, such as occasional unreliable LLM responses. \item \textbf{RQ2: Processes:} In the SDLC, LLMs showed minimal impacts on gathering requirements, planning, and refactoring.
 However, they had mostly positive impacts on ideation, test generation, debugging, and documentation.
 Developers used various strategies for prompt engineering and evaluating LLM-generated code, such as entering vague prompts or conducting mental checks. \item \textbf{RQ3: Product:} LLMs generate readable code and are effective for simple tasks, but they exhibit varying quality across different questions and encounter difficulties with complex tasks. \item \textbf{RQ4: Society:} There is a need for formal, proactive guidelines for software developers on the usage of LLMs in the workplace, particularly to promote the ethical and safe use of generative artificial intelligence.
 Additionally, there is a predicted shift in entry-level positions due to LLMs, and LLMs are perceived as being likely to alter or repurpose development-related jobs, rather than eliminating them entirely.
 Finally, developers hold the ultimate responsibility for the code they deploy, regardless of its source or the process used to create it.

 \end{itemize}

 The sixteen interviewed developers show an advanced understanding of how LLMs work and their data sources.
 This understanding influences the decisions that developers make about when, how, and why to use LLMs.
-Their insights can be used to craft best practices for LLM use in computing education and workforce settings.
-In addition, they demonstrate that LLMs offer, in general, far more opportunities than they do challenges.
-Despite concerns over code quality and limitations, our participants deemed LLMs to be sufficiently useful for developers.
+Their insights can be used to develop best practices for the use of LLMs in computing education and workforce settings.
+Since our interviews were conducted in 2023, we explicitly compared them with more recent studies, and found that early reports of productivity gains, security and privacy concerns, phase-dependent use across the SDLC, and prompt-engineering practices have largely persisted, but some initial expectations about code quality, test automation, and the impact on junior roles have been tempered.
+Overall, our participants viewed LLMs as offering more opportunities than challenges: despite concerns over code quality and limitations, our participants deemed LLMs to be sufficiently useful for developers.
 Consequently, our findings suggest that LLMs can be a valuable asset in a professional developer's toolbox.
 As one participant expressed, ``\textit{[ChatGPT] is like calculators being invented.
 We're going to ban them for a while, and we're going to tell [students] no, no, no, don't use it.
 And then, once they graduate, they will use it every day.}''